walseb/fir/getting_started.md

 <a name="inlining"></a>
 ## Controlling inlining

-The SPIR-V created by this library tends to be of high quality, e.g. using [phi functions](https://en.wikipedia.org/wiki/Static_single_assignment_form) instead of load/store operations, and vectorised operations whenever possible.
+The SPIR-V created by this library tends to be of high quality, e.g. using [ϕ-functions](https://en.wikipedia.org/wiki/Static_single_assignment_form) instead of load/store operations, and vectorised operations whenever possible.
 However, one needs to be careful about inlining.
 Consider the following example:

 ```haskell
 inlined :: AST Float -> AST (V 3 Float)